 Stephanie Tan 14:18

 As the founding team, I think that it's so important that we understand each other and that we're passionate about what we're doing.
 There are so many times where, you know, Nooci is built, you know, we're in Hong Kong, and we're building it for the US.
-So a lot of times we're on calls, you know, at 7am in the morning, they're you know, we're having calls in New York at 11pm.
-At night, they're no set times, right.
+So a lot of times we're on calls, you know, at 7am in the morning, you know, we're having calls in New York at 11pm at night, there are no set times, right.
 And so our team, we're very flexible.
 And we're only like a whatsapp away, right?
-So it's really being accessible.
+So it's really accessible.
 And, you know, my team members can finish my sentences.
 I love them.
-And I think that, I'm sorry that I always call you and I always WhatsApp and our Slack people, but I think that it all comes from heart first.
+And I think that, I'm sorry that I always call you and I always WhatsApp and our Slack people, but I think that it all comes from the heart first.
 And that we can, we can really lean on each other.
-And at the same time that we're constantly, you know, just throwing ideas out brainstorming, if there's a, there's a great idea like, you know, 11pm at night people messaging me.
+And at the same time that we're constantly, you know, just throwing ideas out brainstorming, if there's a, there's a great idea like, you know, 11pm at night people message me.
 And so yeah, really, you know, leaning on each other and feeding off that energy, and just being really passionate and excited to create this new company and, and products.

 Thanks for that.
 That's so interesting.
 I mean, like having a globally distributed team, it's gotta be hard.
-But I mean, for yourself, as the founder, you know, you've, there's gonna be a lot of learnings that you've had from different businesses that you started, what would you say are some of the skills and qualities of a good entrepreneur,
+But I mean, for yourself, as the founder, you know, you've, there's gonna be a lot of learnings that you've had from different businesses that you started, what would you say are some of the skills and qualities of a good entrepreneur?

 Stephanie Tan 16:06